 In aortic dissection, the aorta spontaneously develops a small tear in the inner lining, usually due to high blood pressure, or in certain cases of connective tissue disorders.
-The tear can propagate and cause severe pain and become life-threatening, says Dr. Norris.
+The tear can propagate and cause severe pain and become life-threatening.

-“As we’ve added more advanced imaging in our new hybrid operating rooms, along with intravascular ultrasound, we are now able to more effectively treat many of these cases with endovascular stents,” he says.
+“As we’ve added more advanced imaging in our new hybrid operating rooms, along with intravascular ultrasound, we are now able to more effectively treat many of these cases with endovascular stents,” Dr. Norris said.
 “In our center, vascular and cardiac surgeons work together to treat these problems, which can sometimes be complicated.”

 New data suggests that Baystate’s vascular surgeons will likely be placing stent grafts early in those patients.
-The vascular team’s collaboration with cardiothoracic surgery and newly hired endovascular specialists, and the recent addition of equipment that can be used to perform ultrasound inside the artery, are key foundational elements to developing a successful all-encompassing program, says Dr. Hadro.
+The vascular team’s collaboration with cardiothoracic surgery and newly hired endovascular specialists, and the recent addition of equipment that can be used to perform ultrasound inside the artery, are key foundational elements to developing a successful all-encompassing program.

 Fenestrated Stent Graft

-While Nellix presents a whole different platform for treating aneurysms, there is another option used at Baystate for appropriate patients, says Dr. Hadro.
-That option involves a fenestrated stent graft, which is used for complicated aortic pathology that cannot be treated by standard “off-the-shelf” grafts, he says.
+While Nellix presents a whole different platform for treating aneurysms, there is another option used at Baystate for appropriate patients.
+That option involves a fenestrated stent graft, which is used for complicated aortic pathology that cannot be treated by standard “off-the-shelf” grafts.

 These custom built grafts have specifically located “windows” to maintain blood flow to branch vessels as the graft is extended above the segment of abdominal aorta with branches to the kidneys and bowel.